Ecwid/ecwid-api-docs/README.md

 #Changelog

+##November 4, 2016
+- **NEW** Added more ways to contact store for the new Starter site: Whatsapp, Viber, Telegram and more.
+[Learn more](https://developers.ecwid.com/api-documentation#starter-site)

 ##October 27, 2016
 - **NEW** Added new REST API endpoint for getting up-to-date HTML invoice of a specific order.
 [Learn more](https://developers.ecwid.com/api-documentation#get-order-invoice)